Abnormal Uterine Bleeding

 MRI provides detailed images that are useful in planning surgery but is expensive and is not the first-line imaging test for patients with AUB.

-Endometrial sampling is usually recommended to rule out hyperplasia or cancer in women with any of the following:
+Endometrial sampling is usually recommended to exclude hyperplasia or cancer in women with any of the following:

 • Abnormal bleeding that is persistent or recurs after a normal initial evaluation and despite treatment

-• Postmenopausal patients with abnormal endometrial findings detected during transvaginal ultrasonography (endometrial thickness > 4 to 5 mm or with focal or irregular endometrial thickening)
+• Postmenopausal patients with risk factors for uterine cancer or transvaginal ultrasound with abnormal findings (endometrial thickness > 4 to 5 mm or with focal or irregular endometrial thickening)

-• Inconclusive ultrasonography findings in a patient with suspected endometrial neoplasia
+• Inconclusive ultrasound findings in a patient with suspected endometrial neoplasia

-In endometrial sampling (which may be done as an office endometrial biopsy or a dilation and curettage procedure), only about 25% of the endometrium is analyzed, but sensitivity for detecting abnormal cells is approximately 97%.
+Endometrial sampling may be done as an office endometrial biopsy or a dilation and curettage procedure.
+In a meta-analysis of studies including 1607 women, the sensitivity of endometrial sampling methods for detecting endometrial cancer was 78% and for atypical endometrial hyperplasia was 76% (6).
 Most endometrial biopsy specimens contain proliferative or dyssynchronous endometrium, which confirms anovulation because no secretory endometrium is found.

 Directed biopsy (with hysteroscopy) may be done to visualize the endometrial cavity directly and do targeted biopsies of focal endometrial abnormalities.